Infygo/Kollex-automation/README.md

 The contents of this folder will be deleted before every execution run.

 ### Installation & Execution
+Make sure to have JAVA JDK and Maven installed and configured under Environment variables in your machine to have a successful execution.
 *Method1* - execution will make the tests to run in both chrome and firefox browser
 - Download / clone the project from Git
 - Import project in IDE of your choice - Code is in the Kollex-automation-master/Automation